Max Euwe

 Machgielis "Max" Euwe (/nl/; May 20, 1901 – November 26, 1981) was a Dutch chess player, mathematician, author, and chess administrator.
 He was the fifth player to become World Chess Champion, a title he held from 1935 until 1937.
 He served as President of FIDE, the World Chess Federation, from 1970 to 1978.

 Early years, education, and professional career

-Euwe was born in the Watergraafsmeer, in Amsterdam.
+Euwe was born in Watergraafsmeer.
 He studied mathematics at the University of Amsterdam under the founder of intuitionistic logic, L.E.J.
 Brouwer (who later became his friend and for whom he held a funeral oration), and earned his doctorate in 1926 under Roland Weitzenböck.
 He taught mathematics, first in Rotterdam, and later at a girls' Lyceum in Amsterdam.
 After World War II, Euwe became interested in computer programming and was appointed professor in this subject at the universities of Rotterdam and Tilburg, retiring from Tilburg University in 1971.
 He published a mathematical analysis of the game of chess from an intuitionistic point of view, in which he showed, using the Thue–Morse sequence, that the then-official rules (in 1929) did not exclude the possibility of infinite games.